 Very few retirees saw a permanent increase in health care costs after having a large health care expense.

-- Because health care expenses tend to increase with age, we offer guidelines for how much someone might need for annual out-of-pocket expenses at different ages.
+Because health care expenses tend to increase with age, we offer guidelines for how much a retiree might need for annual out-of-pocket expenses at different ages.